Ivan-Kalatchev/BootstrapExtended/README.md

 ## Development

 BootstrapExtended is made with sass and a theme file, witch means you can always change something and just recompile the scss file.
 Support for bootstrap themes from Bootswatch will be available in release 2.0.

+## Missing documentation

+If there appears to be new components and they have no documentation, you can always find every one of them in "showcase/testing.html".